yaskovdev/sandbox/IdempotentRetriesSandbox/README.md

     - Worker A is assigned to session S1.
     - Worker A gets partitioned from Redis, which prevents it from extending the lease of the session.
     - Watchdog detects that S1 is not owned by any worker and assigns it to Worker B.
+3. If the `/calls/{callId}` responds with a 200, then the call will be eventually assigned a worker.
+A call is assigned a worker if one or more of its sessions is assigned a worker.
+4. If the `/calls/{callId}` responds with a code other than 200, then the call may or may not be assigned a worker.